DigitalPublishingToolkit/TOD47-Virtue/md/07Ochigame.md

 private foundation should fund.
 Once, Ito even asked me for second-order advice on whether Schmidt should fund a certain professor who, like Ito, later served as an ‘expert consultant’ to the Pentagon’s innovation board.
-In February, Ito joined Carter at a panel titled ‘Computing for the People: Ethics and AI,’ which also included current and former executives of Microsoft and Google.
+In February 2019, Ito joined Carter at a panel titled ‘Computing for the People: Ethics and AI,’ which also included current and former executives of Microsoft and Google.
 The panel was part of the inaugural celebration of MIT’s \$1 billion college dedicated to AI.
 Other speakers